 I & M Canal Photographs, 1859-1948

-Illinois and Michigan Canal Historic Photographs is a collection that includes 308 images of the Illinois and Michigan Canal (I&M Canal), which in 1848 upon completion ran 96 miles from the Bridgeport neighborhood in Chicago on the Chicago River to LaSalle-Peru, Illinois; plus adjacent and feeder waterways.
+Illinois and Michigan Canal Historic Photographs is a collection that includes 314 images--that of the Illinois and Michigan Canal (I&M Canal), which in 1848 upon completion ran 96 miles from the Bridgeport neighborhood in Chicago on the Chicago River to LaSalle-Peru, Illinois; plus that of adjacent and feeder waterways.
 The primary adjacent waterways are the Chicago Sanitary and Ship Canal and the Illinois Waterway, and notable feeder waterways include the Chicago River, Cal-Sag Channel, Lateral Canal, Hennepin Canal, and Fox River.
 The photographs range in date from 1859 to 1948, and covers locks, aqueducts, bridges, commercial structures, construction sites, boats, and people associated with these waterways.

 This image collection is invaluable learning resource for students and the general public, as well as for historians of the Chicago region, Illinois, and water transportation in the United States.